Lose/LooseJust here for the exercises? Click here.

 What’s the difference between lose and loose?

-People often misspell lose and loose, and even native speakers find these two words tricky.
-The difference is simple: lose is a verb and loose is an adjective.
 Keep reading for a detailed explanation of the difference between lose and loose.
 Don’t forget to check your knowledge in the free interactive exercises.

 Oh no, I’ve lost my keys.
 What am I going to do?